Kinto/kinto/docs/tutorial.rst

 .. _tutorial:

-A first app with Kinto
+First steps with Kinto
 ######################

-There are actually two kinds of applications where *Kinto* is particulary relevant:
+There are actually two kinds of applications where *Kinto* is particulary relevant as a storage backend:

-  - Sync user data between her devices;
+  - Sync user data between devices;
   - Sync and share data between users, with fined-grained permissions.